Saleh Muhammad Khan

-Saleh Muhammad Swati is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Saleh Muhammad Swati is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously he was a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from May 2013 to May 2018.

 Education

 He has received intermediate level education.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PK-55 Mansehra-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PK-55 Mansehra-III in the 2013 Pakistani general election.
 He received 28,688 votes and defeated an independent candidate, Shahzada Gustasap Khan.

-He was elected to the National Assembly of Pakistan as an independent candidate from NA-13 (Mansehra-I) with support from PTI in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from NA-13 (Mansehra-I) with support from PTI in the 2018 Pakistani general election.
 He received 109,282 votes and defeated PML-N candidate Shahjahan Yousuf.
 Following the election, he announced to join Pakistan Tehreek-e-Insaf (PTI).